Theofilusarifin/FinalBattleGame/README.md

 # FinalBattleGame

-This is mmy first program i made on github.
+This is the first program I made on GitHub.
 I made this program for OOP's student challenge at my university.
-Luckily i won that challenge and i'm very happy :)
+Luckily I won that challenge and I'm very happy :)